This post was last updated on May 30th, 2025 at 02:05 pm

 This post is all about Welsh stuff.

-Welsh Stuff
+An Introduction to Welsh Stuff

 Wales is also famous for its many castles—over 600!
 It has more per square mile than any other country in the world.
 Other popular attractions include its award-winning beaches, incredible scenery, world-renowned hospitality, and Snowdonia National Park.
 With so much going for it and a beautiful flag to boot, it’s no wonder that fans of this awe-inspiring country need Welsh stuff for their home (and fridge).
-Speaking of the fridge, did I mention that cawl (soup) tastes even better the day after you cook it?
+Speaking of the fridge, did I mention that cawl (soup) tastes even better the day after you’ve cooked it?

 Food and Recipes